daglaroglou/ollama-chat/README.md

-# Ollama Chat UI
+# Ollama Chat Web Interface

-A modern chat interface for Ollama LLM models with a clean, responsive design.
+A clean web interface to chat with your locally hosted [Ollama](https://ollama.ai/) models.

 ## Features

-- Clean, intuitive UI with social media-style chat bubbles
-- Support for multiple Ollama models
+- Connect to your local Ollama instance
-- Chat history with delete functionality
+- Chat with any model available in your Ollama installation
-- Code block formatting and syntax highlighting
-- Animated typing effect for AI responses
+- Store chat history in your browser's local storage
-- Dark mode support
+- Clean, responsive user interface with light/dark mode support

 ## Project Structure